RunestoneInteractive/rs/README.rst

 Docs
 ----

 See `Our Read the Docs page <https://runestone-monorepo.readthedocs.io/en/latest/index.html>`_ for more complete documentation.
-The `developing <https://runestone-monorepo.readthedocs.io/en/latest/developing.html>`_ section is especially useful if you are interested in contributing to the project.
+After reading the whole page, please continue to the `Contributing Guide <https://runestone-monorepo.readthedocs.io/en/latest/contributing.html>`_.

 Development Roadmap